 11)How is

-the System spreading?
 Right now, we are working on spreading the

 System here in the Philippines.
 It is a sad truth that most Filipino young people don't know anything about their martial